11 Not So Lovey-Dovey Valentine’s Day Traditions Around the World

 Rumour has it that the first ever Valentine’s card originated when Charles the Duke of Orleans, sent a love letter to his wife while incarcerated in the Tower of London in 1415.
 Before his execution, he signed "Your Valentine" as a farewell.

 A more peculiar tradition says that on the eve of Valentine’s, women across England would place five bay leaves on their pillows - one at each corner and one in the centre — to dream of their future husbands.
 Alternatively, you could wet bay leaves with rosewater and place them across your pillows.

 So there you have it.
 Valentine’s isn’t just one day of the year to be loved up.
 From orange throwing to walking on icy soil or using your loved one as a backpack, there are tons of opportunities out there to show some appreciation no matter the date.

 Ready for your next adventure?
-Click that green button below.
+Click that red button below.
 With V-Day just around the corner, grab your sweetheart and get going.